abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter09.md

 The Pali words are *vitakka* and *vicāra*. *Vitakka* is what is translated as thought or directed thought, but it’s both the thought and the bringing of the thought, feeling, or perception up into the mind.
-That's all vitakka.The arising of the thought of loving-kindness and directing of attention to loving-kindness, whether on the level of thought, feeling, or perception, are all vitakka. *Vicāra* is the sustaining or continuing of that.
+That’s all vitakka.The arising of the thought of loving-kindness and directing of attention to loving-kindness, whether on the level of thought, feeling, or perception, are all vitakka. *Vicāra* is the sustaining or continuing of that.
 But there is also an evaluation that